altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~In front of them - to the left, was a man she could have sworn she recognized.~ ~A tall thin man in an overcoat - rubbing the back of his head.~ ~She just couldn’t place him.~
-"The navigator?"
+"M::The navigator?"
-*She asked, he bowed.*
+*He bowed.*
-"He doesn’t speak,"
+"G::He doesn’t speak,"
-*Gerald said, moving forward.*
+*Gerald brushed path both of them.*
 }
 {
 ~He stopped at a single dark and empty snow globe.~ *He placed the horn on top of it and emptied the jar’s contents into the horn.*
 ~Below the snow globe began to glow.~
-~Looking inside she could see the monastery as it had been just before the fire.~ "These are...
+~Looking inside she could see the monastery as it had been just before the fire.~ "G::These are...
 ...Dreams.
 Some of them the last anyone has had"
-~Gerald said.~
 }
 {
-"Gerald - which number?"
+"A::Gerald - which number?"
-"Right,"
+"G::Right,"
 ~He glanced back at his clipboard,~
-"42.
+"G::42.
 It’s on our right."
 ~They walked on, down that silent hallway.~
-~The only lights that flickering blue from the snow globes.~ "I swear I know you."
+~The only lights that flickering blue from the snow globes.~ "M::I swear I know you."
-~Martha said, studying the tall man.~
+~Martha studied the tall man.~
 *He looked at her, shrugged, then looked at alacira quizzically.*
-"I doubt it - unless you know many coma patients?"
+"G::I doubt it - unless you know many coma patients?"
 *Martha shook her head - still staring at the navigator.*
 ~He glanced at her, not fully comfortable with her gaze.~ ~It was on the tip of her brain.~
-"We’re here."
+"G::We’re here."
-~Gerald said.~
 }
 {
 ~Looking at the gold plate inlaid below Martha saw it read 42.~ ~The snow globe lay on the pedestal before her. ~
-~It showed a network of twisting interlocking gears.~ "What am I looking for - another book?"
+~It showed a network of twisting interlocking gears.~ "M::What am I looking for - another book?"
 *Gerald shook his head,*
-"This one might be harder to find...
+"G::This one might be harder to find...
 We don’t exactly know this time.
 This isn’t going to be like your last time...
 This is far less solid.